MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

 - Do custom schemes URIs participate in CORS policies?
 - Which origins should be able to issue requests from these custom schemes?

-As a result, we introduce a new API to be able to register custom schemes.
+As a result, we introduce a new API to be able to register custom schemes and allow the end developer to answer these questions as a part of registration.

 # Conceptual pages (How To)